censentech/geblockchain/consensus/poc/README.md

-# VBFT
+#ZPOC+BFT

-VBFT is a VRF(virtual random function) based BFT consensus algorithm, and use PoS for its governance.
+ZPOC+BFT is a POC(virtual random function) based BFT consensus algorithm, and use PoS for its governance.

 ## Features